Byiringiro-saad/du-challenges/README.md

 # Multi-Project Runner

-This repository contains two Next.js projects: **Calculator** and **Timer**.
-The parent app allows you to select which project to run, install dependencies, and start the development server.
+This repository contains two Next.js projects: **Calculator** and **Timer**. \n The parent app allows you to select which project to run, install dependencies, and start the development server.

 ---